Accessibility Statement for Buckinghamshire Council - Chiltern Area

 What we're doing to improve accessibility

-This website is run by Chiltern District Council [CDC].
+This website is run by Buckinghamshire Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 300% without the text spilling off the screen